 - Available in a huge range of colours, sizes, and shapes.

 Whatever the materials you choose to build your shed roof with, always get the manufacturer’s datasheets for the products.
 These will include the roof pitch minimum to keep the shed waterproof.

-A roll of mineral roof felt comes with the standard garden shed; however, these are generally on the low end of quality with a short life expectancy—3 to 5 years, and tend to be fragile.
-Any amount of damage to the shed roofing may allow water in and damage the shed’s structure.
+A roll of mineral roof felt comes with our standard garden sheds, summerhouses, and log cabins.
+These will generally still have a short life expectancy no matter what.
+Consider replacing after 3 to 5 years.
+Remember, any damage to the shed roofing may allow water in and damage the shed’s structure.

-For a better choice over mineral roof felt, the next step up is felt tiles or roofing shingles —15-year life expectancy.
-Starting at the bottom of the roof, the tiles are laid overlapping each other by roughly 150 mm.
-This is repeated until the ridge is reached and ridge capping is used at the very top of the roof.
+For a more secure (but more expensive) choice over mineral roof felt, the next step up is felt tiles or roofing shingles with a 15-year life expectancy.
+Starting at the bottom of the roof, the tiles are laid overlapping each other by roughly 50 mm with a 150mm overlap on either side of the ridge.
+Fix this strip with ridge capping or bitumen adhesive.

-Wooden shingles – 30-year life expectancy, have a layer of underlay on the bottom and are fixed to battens.
+Wooden shingles – a 30-year life expectancy and have a layer of underlay on the bottom and are fixed to battens.